Stanford CS149, Fall 2023

 Nov 14

-The midterm will be an evening midterm.
-We may use the class period as a review period.
+The midterm will be an evening midterm on Nov 15th.
+We will use the class period as a review period.

 Nov 16